datasnakes/python-hands-on-tutorial/exercise_0/README.md

-# exercise 0
+# Exercise 0 - Learning to Type

 ## Objectives

-- Improve typing  to improve coding effciency
+- Improve typing in order to improve coding effciency

 ## Practice